sarveshkpandey/Mentomind.ai-Uplers/README.md

 # Drag & Drop Table

-This project implements a drag-and-drop table where users can move values between cells, add rows, and undo changes.
+This project implements a drag-and-drop table where users can move values between cells, add rows, and undo or redo changes.

 ## Features
 - **Drag and Drop:** Allows users to drag values from one cell and drop them into another.
 - **Add Row:** Adds a new row to the table with random values and colors.
 - **Undo:** Allows users to undo the last action (either adding a row or swapping values).
+- **Redo:** Allows users to redo the most recently undone action (either re-adding a row or re-swapping values).

 ## Files
 The project is divided into three files:
 1. **index.html** - The main HTML structure of the table.
 2. **styles.css** - The CSS file that styles the table and other elements.
-3. **script.js** - The JavaScript file that handles the drag-and-drop functionality, row addition, and undo action.
+3. **script.js** - The JavaScript file that handles the drag-and-drop functionality, row addition, undo, and redo actions.

 ## Project Setup